nydailynews/stat-tracker/README.md

 # How to's

+## How to set up your dev environment

+1. Clone this repo to your computer
+2. Create a virtual environment for this project: `mkvirtualenv STAT` or something like that.
+  * If you don't have `mkvirtualenv` on your machine:
+    1. `pip install virtualenv virtualenvwrapper`
+    2. `echo "export WORKON_HOME=~/Env" >> ~/.bashrc`
+    3. `echo "source /usr/local/bin/virtualenvwrapper.sh" >> ~/.bashrc
+    4. `source ~/.bashrc`
+3. Install the project requirements with `pip install -r requirements.txt`

 ## How to create a new tracker

 ## How to update the [Broncos Sacks Tracker](http://www.denverpost.com/2016/09/14/denver-broncos-sack-tracker-2016/) for a new year